shigeyukey/shige-addons-wiki/src/quick-change-deck.md

 ![alt text](https://shigeyukey.github.io/shige-addons-wiki/images/quick-change-deck/05.png)

 You can only select one deck.
 Shortcut keys can be customized to any key you prefer in both the reviewer and browser.
 If shortcut keys aren't working they may be conflicting with keys from other add-ons, if so please change them to different keys.

+You don't need to restart Anki after changing settings, but if you already open the Reviewer and Browser you need to close them and reopen them (maybe).

 ### Note